Images of the Prelude interface

 The Guidebook platform enables event organizers to create their own unique surveys and embed them across several parts of their guide for tailored information gathering.
 From the product standpoint, surveys add essential value and extend a guide's life cycle.

 The survey feature is the second most utilized feature on the Guidebook platform.
-As such, continual development and refinement is a priority.
-The Product team and I identified the problems affecting our users (event organizers and end-users) and we got to work solving them.
+As such continual development and refinement is a priority.
+The Product team and I identified several problems affecting our users (event organizers and end-users) and we got to work solving them.

 As the principle designer on this project my role was to design all the UIs and associated flows for the Guidebook app (iOS and Android) and the Builder, Guidebooks in house CMS.
-I worked closely with our Project Managers and Developers to solve these problems and ensure a great survey experience.
+I worked closely with our Project Managers and Developers to solve these problems and ensure a great survey experience for all user types.

 Problems to solve

-1. Surveys were frustrating for end users to complete, and unavailable offline.
+1. Surveys could be frustrating for end users to complete, and unavailable offline.

 2. Event organizers could easily misuse the survey builder and generate confusing reports.